annie-prog/BooksScraper/README.md

   - **JSON** files for local storage.

 ### Server-Client Features:
-1. The client submits input data (arguments).
+1. Client submits input data (arguments).
-2. The server processes the local algorithm using the submitted data.
+2. Server processes the web scraping algorithm using the submitted data.
+3. Client submits number of lines to be returned from the server.
-3. The server returns the results to the client.
+4. Server returns the results to the client.

 ## ⚙️ Installation
 ### Prerequisites: